Best Investment & Stock Research Apps

 Research-rich brokerage with thinkorswim platform

 Charles Schwab, now merged with TD Ameritrade, offers a research-rich brokerage experience backed by decades of investment expertise.
-The thinkorswim platform (inherited from TD Ameritrade) provides professional-grade charting and analysis, while the Schwab app keeps things accessible for everyday investors.
-The research center includes Morningstar reports, Schwab Equity Ratings, and detailed ETF screeners.
+The thinkorswim platform (inherited from TD Ameritrade) provides professional-grade charting and analysis, while the Schwab app keeps things accessible for everyday investors who don't need that level of complexity.
+The research center includes Morningstar reports, Schwab Equity Ratings, and detailed ETF screeners, backed by excellent customer service and a genuine branch network for investors who want in-person support.
+Trading is commission-free on stocks and ETFs, with a wide range of account types and banking integration included.
+The tradeoffs: thinkorswim and the main Schwab app remain separate experiences rather than one unified interface, which can be confusing at first, and fractional shares are currently limited to S&P 500 stocks rather than the full market.

 Pros